itzjmbruhhh/Peek-A-Book/README.md

 Recommendations:

 - For more reliable production behavior consider provisioning a paid API key with higher rate limits and availability, and/or running local LLMs that match your latency and privacy requirements.

---

-## Contributing

-Pull requests and issues are welcome.
-If you add images for the README or update docs, please keep them in `frontend/public` or `frontend/src/assets` and reference them from this README.

---

-## License

-This project is provided as-is for learning/demo purposes.
-Add your preferred license if you plan to redistribute.